Analysis:Untested Saudi family council key to orderly succession

 The Allegiance Council has 34 princely members who each represent a family of a son of King Abdulaziz Ibn Saud, and can cast one vote each to choose the next heir to the throne.

-King Abdullah will nominate a new crown prince for approval, but the council has the power to reject his choice in favour of its own candidate.
+King Abdullah will nominate a new crown prince for approval, but the council has the power to reject his choice in favor of its own candidate.

 "The system has worked well in the past but there are new challenges," said Khaled al-Maeena, editor at large of the English language daily Arab News said a few days before Sultan's death.
 "But even 10 years down the line it will go smoothly.
 This is a hallmark of the al-Saud."